 To fully support equality for all I will work to:

 - Ban conversion therapy and the issuance of professional credentials to anyone who engages in efforts to attempt to change a person’s sexual orientation or gender identity.

 - Ban discrimination against LGBTQ+ in public accommodations, including restaurants, taxis, hotels, retail businesses, bathrooms, changing rooms, and locker rooms.

 - Ban discrimination against LGBTQ+ people in hiring and employment.

 - Prohibit discrimination against LGBTQ individuals, single or married, in foster care and adoption.

 - Require comprehensive sex education that includes a discussion of LGBTQ individuals and their rights.
 This should be a requirement for all schools, including private, religious, and/or charter.

 - Provide free or low cost access to PrEP.

-- Repeal NC House Bill 142 and allow municipalities to pass local non-discrimination ordinances.
+- Completely repeal HB2 and NC House Bill 142 and allow municipalities to pass local non-discrimination ordinances.